wux024/CoralIdentification/README.md

-# Coral_Identification
+# Coral identification
- A project that can be used for coral identification.
+A coral classification network based on PyTorch.